jundalisay/superb/content/en/research/schumacher/pool-clearing/part-4.md

+---
+title: "The Effects of Pool Clearing"
+heading: "Part 4"
+date: 2021-08-24
+image: /photos/objects/ship.jpg
+description: "Pool Clearing will work smoothly as long as every nation avoids exceeding the deficit limits.
+In this respect it would be analogous to a Gold Standard system"
+youtube: "H0tUf35JB44"
+author: EF Schumacher
+icon: /avatars/ef.png
+---

 Assume, then, that appropriate limits have been fixed for the deficit any one country will be allowed to incur, and the system is put into operation.

 It will work smoothly as long as every nation avoids exceeding the deficit limits.
 In this respect it would be analogous to a Gold Standard system.
-It works satisfactorily as long as deficit countries balance their foreign exchange income and expenditure in such a way that their gold reserve remains intact
+It works satisfactorily as long as deficit countries balance their foreign exchange income and expenditure in such a way that their gold reserve remains intact.

 What forces operate within the system to facilitate this task?